Ireland says UK demand for Brexit deal change is 'wishful thinking'

 European Commission President Jean-Claude Juncker stuck to the same line, adding that Brussels still did not know what Britain wanted and that the chances of a ‘no-deal’ exit had increased.

-Currency traders also took that view as sterling traded around $1.3070, more than a cent down from the level reached before MPs voted on Tuesday.
+Currency traders also took that view as sterling traded around $1.3070, more than a cent down from the level reached before lawmakers voted on Tuesday.

 Heiko Maas, foreign minister of the EU’s leading power, Germany, said the British government “must now say quickly what it wants, because time is running out”.